Sexual Assault Prevention-Ongoing Education

 Where do I turn for help or support for either a friend or myself?

-If you are in crisis and need to speak with someone immediately, please call YWCA
+If you are in crisis and need to speak with someone immediately in a free confidential

-YWCA Survivor Advocate Services: The YWCA Survivor Advocate provides confidential services for students dealing with sexual misconduct and harrassment, including sexual assault, domestic and dating violence.
+Confidential Advocate Services: The Confidential Advocate provides confidential services for students dealing with sexual misconduct and harrassment, including sexual assault, domestic and dating violence.
 These services are provided at no cost: 24-hour crisis line for survivors, families, and friends; accompaniment of survivor to hospital and through the reporting and judicial process; child abuse and assault prevention programs for children, teens, and the general community; peer support groups for rape and childhood sexual abuse survivors; and free confidential crisis counseling.
-Call 1-800-572-2782

 For emergencies, call 911, or 408-924-2222 or 4-2222 from a campus phone.